 The City of Fort Myers Wastewater Treatment Division consists of 2 regional Advanced Wastewater Treatment Facilities.
 The Central AWWT Facility is located at 1501 Raleigh St. and is designed to treat 11 million gallons of wastewater per day.
 The South AWWT Facility, located at 1618 Matthew Drive, is designed to treat 12 million gallons per day.
 The existing Bardenpho treatment systems were put on line in 1985, replacing the old sewer plants at both facilities.
 These wastewater treatment plants treat wastewater from all of the City of Fort Myers and much of Lee County.

-The division also maintains a state-certified wastewater laboratory, a state and federally-approved Industrial Pretreatment Program, and is responsible for the proper stabilization and land application of the wastewater bio-solids (formerly known as sludge) generated at the facilities.
+The division also maintains a state and federally-approved Industrial Pretreatment Program, and is responsible for the proper stabilization of the wastewater bio-solids (formerly known as sludge) generated at the facilities.

 The majority of the treated effluent from the 2 plants is discharged to the Caloosahatchee River.
 A portion of the Central Plant effluent is diverted and treated to reclaimed water standards for reuse in the community.
 The city recently expanded this process and will also provide reclaimed water capability at the South Plant over the next several years.